handpoint/ecommdoc/docs/3dsecure.md

 ## 3DS Benefits
 - The results are available immediately and returned as part of the transaction.
 - The checks can be managed independently allowing you the utmost control over how the results are used.
-- The checks can be configured to decline the transaction automatically, where required..
+- The checks can be configured to decline the transaction automatically, where required.
 - There are no extra Gateway costs for using 3-D Secure.
 Your Acquirer may charge to add this onto your business account; however, you may also find that your transaction charges are lower as a result of using 3-D Secure.
 - Fully configurable for each merchant account.